dusanmitrovic98/AdvancedDataStructures/README.md

         A compressed trie data structure used to store associative arrays where the keys are strings.

 [ ] 33.
 Fibonacci Heaps | status: PENDING
+        A priority queue data structure that provides faster amortized time complexity than the binary heap.

 [ ] 34.
 Binomial Heaps | status: PENDING